dhthwy/r/README.md

 Can't do mechanic work professionaly - I am too weak.
 You can kinda get by if you're dumb.
 And that work sucks anyway unless you run your own shop.

 You can be strong and dumb.
 You can be smart and weak.
 But you can't be weak and dumb.
-Weak and dumb = death sentence."
+Weak and dumb = death sentence.
+And that's why so many women have it hard.
+The only thing they have is their brains.
+So 100% of women have to rely on their brains, where many men can get by with their balls.

+I don't think I've seen any women UPS delivery drivers.
+My floor jack weighs 100lbs.
+I went and got it from the truck to give the driver a break.
+A big guy, and hes like yeah, this thing is heavy.
+Thanks!"

 ---